 The audit will recommend appropriate measures and corrective actions to improve environmental performance at Tahmoor Coal.
 Audit results and corrective actions are recorded in Cority and assigned to responsible personnel for completion within appropriate timeframes.

 8.10 Employee & Contractor Training

-Environmental training for Tahmoor Coal employees and contractors is conducted in accordance with the Environment & Community Training Needs Analysis, which Tahmoor Coal manages through the Scenario Training Database.
 General environmental awareness training is provided to all employees and contractors annually through a generic visitor induction and the SafeCoal training session scheduled by the Tahmoor Coal Health, Safety & Training Department.